chuckcscccl/rustlr/chapter3.md

 ## Chapter 3: A Larger Example with Multiple Abstract Syntax Types

-The principal new feature, available since Rustlr version 0.2.5, demonstrated by the third sample grammar is the ability to have more than a single 'absyntype' that all semantic actions must return.
+The principal new feature, available since Rustlr version 0.2.5 (set Cargo dependency accordingly), and demonstrated by the third sample grammar is the ability to have more than a single 'absyntype' that all semantic actions must return.
 Only the 'topsym' of the grammar needs to return the absyntype.
 Each